adamliesko/elasticsearch-prediction/README.md

 * modelPath = Path where the generated model is.
 * mapping = Contents of the mapping file generated
 * classifier.lib = Which library is gonna be used to make the classification.
 Right now it only has weka.
+* targetName = the column name of the predicted score should match  *data.column.label* if trained with spark or weka module

 Example: